Continuously Learning New Words in Automatic Speech Recognition: Experiments

-In the continual learning experiment (see Figure \ref{fig:overview}), we start with an empty dataset of new-words adaptation data.
-We iterate over the given talks and do for each talk the following four steps: \textbf{1)} We use the extracted new words from the corresponding slides as memory to bias the model towards the new words, \textbf{2)} We perform inference on the talk using the model from the last iteration step (using the baseline model in the first iteration step), \textbf{3)} We extract all utterances from the talk containing a word from the current memory or any past memory and add them together with the created pseudo labels to the new-words adaptation data.
-Using the utterances containing a word from a past memory is critical for continual learning since we want to use the collected data to increase the performance of new words even when they are not present in the memory anymore.
+In the continual learning experiment (see Figure \ref{fig:overview}), we start with an empty data set of new-words adaptation data.
+We iterate over the given talks and do for each talk the following four steps: \textbf{1)} We use the new words extracted from the corresponding slides as memory to bias the model toward the new words, \textbf{2)} We perform inference on the talk using the model from the last iteration step (using the baseline model in the first iteration step), \textbf{3)} We extract all utterances from the talk containing a word from the current memory or any past memory and add them together with the pseudo-labels created to the new words adaptation data.
+Using utterances containing a word from a past memory is critical for continual learning, since we want to use the collected data to increase the performance of new words even when they are no longer present in the memory.
 All utterances in which a new word occurs the second time are used for the new words validation data, and \textbf{4)} We use the factorization approach applied to the new-words adaptation data as well as the baseline data to adapt the model.
 Especially, we train new factorization weights initialized randomly.
 After the training, we use the best model according to perplexity on the new words validation data.
 These four steps are iterated for all given talks.
 We denote this approach by MEM-CL.
-Note that it is not a severe problem if a new word is not correctly recognized by the memory-enhanced ASR model since an important new word most likely will occur multiple times and therefore the memory-enhanced ASR model can also detect it later.
+Note that it is not a severe problem if a new word is not correctly recognized by the memory-enhanced ASR model since an important new word most likely will occur multiple times, and therefore the memory-enhanced ASR model can also detect it later.

 For comparison, we report the approach where no factorization weights are learned but instead the memory is always enriched by the new words of the current talk (denoted by MEM-ALL).
 Furthermore, we vary this approach by keeping words in memory only if they are recognized in the talk in which they are added to the memory (denoted by \mbox{MEM-FOUND}).
 This is similar to MEM-CL, where only utterances containing found new words are transferred to the new-words adaptation data.